Experience & Education

 Make Your Mark on Madison

--Mentoring 15 younger students in a semester long leadership program. -Providing students with insight on values, diversity, communication, and leadership skills.
+-Mentored 15 sophomore students in a semester long leadership program. -Provided students with insight on values, diversity, communication, and leadership skills.

 Thank you for stopping by.
 Here's a bit about me:

-I love forming strong relationships with others.
-Through my relationships I strive to change lives.
-I live happily in the present moment.
+I love connecting with others.
+I strive to have a lasting impact on people.
 I enjoy the outdoors, being active, and relaxing with friends.

 "It doesn't matter who you are; it only matters how you radiate."